feng-yufei/Neural-Natural-Logic/README.md

 This research is in its early stage and we are still working to enhance it.
 We cleaned our experiment code and release the core in this repo.
 Please contact feng.yufei@queensu.ca for more info

-## Disclaimer:
-#This work is exclusively developed by Yufei Feng, please do not contact other people for information
-#Xiaodan Zhu threat me to put Ziou on the co first auther